lueenavarro/hapi-openapi3/readme.md

 - `includeFn` - function that determines if route will be included in open api definition
   - type: (route: RequestRoute) => boolean
   - required: true
-- `info` - Info about the projects
+- `info` - info about the project

   - type: info

-- `servers` - array of URL of servers
+- `servers` - array of server URL
   - type: server[]

 ### Route Options